minentlendubane8-bot/GPS-navigation-wheel-robot/README.md

 **Steady-state error** = 0.3°: after the transient response has settled, the remaining difference from the desired steering angle is approximately 0.3°.

+## Obstacle Avoidance

+Obstacle avoidance was implemented using the HC-SR04 ultrasonic sensor, a servo motor, and the ESP32 programmed through the Arduino IDE.
+The ultrasonic sensor measures the distance between the robot and an object in its path.

+When an obstacle is detected within the defined distance threshold, the robot stops its motors.
+The servo then rotates the ultrasonic sensor to scan alternative directions.
+The implemented scanning sequence is:

+RIGHT → LEFT → CENTER

+The measured distances are used to determine whether a clearer direction is available.
+After the obstacle has been handled, the robot can resume its navigation process.

 ## Positioning & Heading
 GPS module (Neo-6M) provides absolute location.